 Undergraduate students who complete the Meal Request Form are able to receive meal swipes in order to access the MIT Dining Halls.
-After submitting the meal request form or meeting with a Dean at Student Support Services, meal swipes will be added onto your MIT ID card.
-In the event that a student is unable to use swipes from the SwipeShare program, please be in touch with Student Support Services to learn about additional resources.
+Meal swipes will be added onto your MIT ID card.
+In the event that a student is unable to use swipes from the SwipeShare program or has requested the maximum number of meals for the semester, please be in touch with Student Support Services to learn about additional resources.

 How Does it Work?

 When you arrive, swipe your ID card at the desk.
-A meal will be taken off of your card and you can go in and enjoy the different buffet lines
+A meal will be taken off of your card and you can go in and enjoy the different buffet lines.

 Frequently Asked Questions

-- Can I take out a green box on SwipeShare?
+Can I take out a green box on SwipeShare?

-- No unfortunately not, but you can take a piece of fruit and an ice cream to go.
+No unfortunately not, but you can take a piece of fruit and an ice cream to go.

 Can I use a swipe in a retail location?

-- For now, swipes can only be used in the dining halls.
+For now, swipes can only be used in the dining halls.

 Students on a meal plan can support SwipeShare by donating swipes online.
 Click here to get started.

 After logging in with certificates, select the number of meals you want to share, then click Submit.
 You will be asked to confirm the number of meals you want to donate.
 Note: if you have an 'Any' meal plan you can donate up to 6 'Guest Meals' per semester.
-If you have a Block meal plan, you may donate up to 6 of your regular meal swipes
+If you have a Block meal plan, you may donate up to 6 of your regular meal swipes,